 A brilliant way to do it is via remarketing campaigns.

 On the Google search network, you can use Remarketing lists and serve the same ads at a different lower cost to people who searched for specific terms and landed on your site.
-In other words, you can change the bids of your PPC campaigns based upon the possibility of generating better conversions derived from the fact that your audience has previously manifested an active interest in what you have to offer.
+In other words, you can change the bids of your PPC search campaigns based upon the possibility of generating better conversions derived from the fact that your audience has previously manifested an active interest in what you have to offer.

 These campaigns do not generate huge amounts of impressions, but that is fine as what you want to achieve here is to reach “the valuable ones.”